Simulation to Rules: A Dual-VLM Framework for Formal Visual Planning

 Figure~\ref{fig:Framework_example} top left shows an example domain description and problem setup image of the planning problem \textit{FrozenLake}.
 As can be observed, the domain description elaborates the rules of the game (\emph{e.g.}, no stepping onto an ice hole) and available actions of the player (\emph{i.e.}, moving up, down, left, and right).
 The problem setup image is a map showing the initial positions of the player, the destination, and frozen likes.

 The goal of \ours is, given the problem definition pair $(n_d, i_p)$, to come up with an action sequence to achieve the goal.
-Considering the complementary advantages of VLMs in image perception and natural language understanding, and PPDL in formal planning, \ours follows the two-step pipeline, where VLMs are adopted to translate problem definition into PDDL files, and then a PDDL planner is invoked to solve the problem.
+Considering the complementary strengths of VLMs in image perception and natural-language interpretation, and symbolic methods such as PDDL in formal planning, our framework integrates these advantages to transform visual observations into formal specifications that can be solved symbolically.

-However, an unresolved challenge of such a pipeline is that the translation into PDDL files using VLMs is an error-prone process.
-Specifically, PDDL provides a standardized framework for representing automated planning problems, which involves two files: \ding{182} A \textbf{PDDL domain file} $f_d$, which formally encodes the rules and domain descriptions by defining a set of predicates, actions with preconditions and effects; and \ding{183} a \textbf{PDDL problem file} $f_p$, which formally specifies objects, initial state, and goal conditions for a concrete problem instance. $f_d$ and $f_p$ can be roughly understood as the formal translation of the domain description $n_d$ and problem setup image $i_p$, respectively.
-Please refer to Appendix~\ref{sec:appendix_pddlfiles} for example PDDL files.
+However, translating visual inputs into PDDL specifications using VLMs is an error-prone process.
+PDDL provides a standardized framework for representing automated planning problems, consisting of two files: \ding{182} a \textbf{PDDL domain file} $f_d$, which formally encodes rules by defining predicates and actions with preconditions and effects; and \ding{183} a \textbf{PDDL problem file} $f_p$, which specifies objects, the initial state, and the goal for a concrete instance. $f_d$ and $f_p$ can be viewed as formal translations of the domain description $n_d$ and problem setup image $i_p$, respectively.
+See Appendix~\ref{sec:appendix_pddlfiles} for examples.

 The translations of these two files using VLMs come with their respective challenges.
 On one hand, translating the problem setup from the image $i_p$ to the PDDL problem file $f_p$ requires a precise understanding of the spatial relationship in the image, but existing VLMs tend to make mistakes in spatial perception tasks such as counting rows/columns, measuring distance \emph{etc}~\citep{wu2024vsp}.
 On the other hand, the PDDL domain file $f_d$ should be general enough to work for all problem instances under the same task (\emph{e.g.}, different maps of the same FrozenLake game), but generating the PDDL domain file using VLM alone, without human input or constant access to the environment, can easily fail to accurately model all constraints and dynamics(\emph{e.g.}, to move left, the goal cell must not be ice hole, and must be at left of the origin cell).